 Prayer for Unleashing New Life

-Bishop Ough urges United Methodists in Minnesota and the Dakotas to join him in praying daily for the Holy Spirit to:
+Bishop Ough urges United Methodists in Minnesota and the Dakotas to join him in praying this prayer daily:

-- Boldly use me, without limits, to reach new people and heal a broken world.
+- Boldly use me, without limits, delays, or excuses, to defend the poor, offer abundant life, and heal a broken world.

 Journey Toward Vitality